Applications¶

 Build sources¶

 For buildable services select a build source.
-Build source is a git repository that contains a build pipeline manifests.
-Usually, services provide a public template, that you can either use directly or clone it.
-You can also use your own git repository
+A build source is a git repository that contains your application code and, usually, CI pipeline manifests.
+Services often provide a public template that you can use directly or clone.
+You can also use your own git repository.

 Settings¶